 This course covers a broad range of topics in financial derivatives and risk management.
 These topics include pricing, hedging and trading strategies of widely-used financial derivatives such as forwards, futures, swaps, and options, and various risk measures for the portfolio of derivatives.
 Derivatives have become increasingly important in financial markets as evidenced by their extraordinary growth and use over the past several decades by financial institutions and firms for managing the varied risks of their assets and liabilities.
 The focus of this course is not only on the mechanics and analytics of financial derivatives, but also on their underlying economics principles such as the argument of no-arbitrage pricing and risk-neutral valuation.
 We also examine the assumptions and limitations underlying these financial models and develop a basic understanding of when to use and when not to use some of these financial models in risk management.
-Although each topic will be explored with a theoretical exposition, an applied approach will dominate the course.
-Applications of derivative securities are discussed throughout the course and in-class problem solving will be particularly emphasized.
-We will use a range of problems to develop application skills.
+Although an applied approach dominates the course, each topic will be explored with a theoretical exposition.
+In-depth discussions of the fundamental concepts and theoretical reasoning are provided through various examples.
+To develop quantitative skills in the analysis of financial derivatives and risk management, we solve a wide range of problems throughout the course.